apache/airflow/docs/helm-chart/production-guide.rst

 IPv6 StatsD
 ^^^^^^^^^^^^^^^

 To use an StatsD instance with IPv6 address.
-Example with Kubernetes Cluster with IPv6:
+Example with Kubernetes with IPv6 enabled:

 .. code-block:: yaml
   statsd: